ntpoppe/botai/README.md

 Abstracts external integrations—managing OAuth tokens, building and sending requests to Blizzard or local AI models, and applying retry/pagination logic.
 Provides a clean interface for higher-level code to fetch and transform data.

 #### Database Layer (`src/db/`)
 Manages persistence—configuring the Postgres connection pool, offering generic read routines, and running upsert workflows that synchronize API-fetched data into normalized tables (realms, items, auctions, regions).
+Instead of constantly reading data from Blizzard's API, I store the data I receive in tables and query from there.

 #### Utilities (`src/bot/utils/`)
 Offers cross-cutting helpers such as structured logging setup and common data-extraction or transformation functions shared across the bot.